gordielachance/pinterest-importer/readme.txt

 * Now uses a 'pin' post type instead of the 'post' default post types.
 This makes it easier to handle pins, use specific theme templates or capabilities, etc. + Upgrade routine for previous versions.
 * New 'Pins' menu in the backend with a 'Pinterest Account', 'Pinterest Boards' and 'Settings' pages; which replaces the page tabs from the previous versions.

+TO FIX
+* Date of imported pin does not match
+* Auto-cached boards do not auto-cache
+* Save preference for simple/advanced boards view with default to simple

 = 0.4.7 =
 * Less API calls
 * !!!
 Secret boards are currently unsupported.
 TO FIX.